Does Tone Change the Answer? Evaluating Prompt Politeness Effects on Modern LLMs: GPT, Gemini, and LLaMA: Related Work

 \subsection{Tone-Based Prompt Engineering}

 Prompt engineering has emerged as a crucial dimension of LLM optimization, serving as a lightweight yet powerful alternative to full-scale model fine-tuning.
 Recent work has highlighted the role of linguistic tone and politeness in shaping LLM behavior.
 This emerging line of inquiry demonstrates that pragmatic elements, often overlooked in earlier research, can affect model reasoning, accuracy, and consistency.
-Yin et al. \cite{lj9} investigated how politeness in prompts influences LLM performance across languages.
-They conducted a cross-lingual study involving English, Chinese, and Japanese tasks, analyzing how varying levels of politeness affected model accuracy.
-Their results showed that while impolite prompts typically reduced performance, overly polite phrasing did not necessarily yield better outcomes.
-Moreover, the optimal politeness level differed across languages, suggesting that tone sensitivity is culturally and linguistically dependent.
+Prior cross-lingual research has examined how prompt politeness influences LLM performance across English, Chinese, and Japanese tasks \cite{lj9}.
+The findings suggest that impolite prompts generally reduce model accuracy, while overly polite phrasing does not necessarily lead to better outcomes.
+The results also indicate that the most effective politeness level varies across languages, implying that tone sensitivity may be culturally and linguistically dependent.

 Dobariya and Kumar \cite{lj10} extended a similar research within English-language tasks using ChatGPT-4o.
 They developed a dataset of fifty base questions across domains, each rewritten into five tone variants ranging from Very Polite to Very Rude.
 Contrary to expectations, they found that impolite prompts consistently outperformed polite ones, with accuracy increasing from 80.8 percent for Very Polite prompts to 84.8 percent for Very Rude prompts.
 Their results challenge earlier assumptions that positive social tone enhances model compliance or reasoning quality, suggesting that contemporary LLMs exhibit complex and possibly counterintuitive responses to tonal variation.